lanceleau02/Introduction-to-Big-O-Notation/README.md

 ### 2. Types of measurement

-In asymptotic analysis, there are three different ways to estimate the efficiency of an algorithm:
+There are three different ways to estimate the efficiency of an algorithm:

 1. **Worst Case Analysis (Mostly used):**
 	- In the worst-case analysis, we calculate the upper bound on the running time of an algorithm.
 We must know the case that causes a maximum number of operations to be executed.